-Improved drinking water source include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
+According to EICV3, 63.7% of Ngororero district households use an improved drinking water source, which is below the percentage at the national level.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).